 Standard Point Release Development

 Standard point release has been there for a while, and mostly seen in a majority of software development models.
 In this system, software versions are made that must be reinstalled over the previous version.
-A point release is typically referred to a minor release of a software project, especially targeted for bug fixes and house cleaning.
+A point release is typically referred to a minor release of a software project, specially targeted for bug fixes and house cleaning.
 A major release is issued for adding new significant features.
-For example, consider Android development, Android 7.0 is Nougat which is a major release from Android 6.0 Marshmallow.
+For example, consider Android development, Android 7.0 is Nougat which is a substantial release from Android 6.0 Marshmallow.
 Android 7.1 Nougat is a minor point release, followed by Android 8.0 Oreo major release and Android 8.1 Oreo point release.

-It is imperative to know that there will be “End of Life” (commonly abbreviated as EOL) for each version in this development model, after which the dev team will no longer release updates.
+It is imperative to know that there will be “End of Life” (commonly abbreviated as EOL) for each version in this development model, after which, the dev team will no longer release updates.
 No updates imply open security holes and compatibility issues with the latest hardware.
 Several major Linux distributions follow this system, including Ubuntu, Linux Mint, elementary OS, Fedora, etc..

 Rolling Release Development

-In the Rolling release development model, updates are released continuously, and so there is no such thing like version minor release or major release.
+In the Rolling release development model, updates are released continuously, and so there is no such thing like minor version release or significant release.
 The updates are released frequently (varies from distribution to distribution) across all areas of the operating system, including the Linux kernel, the desktop environment, and all applications.
 This implies the operating system is always up-to-date and doesn’t have an end of life as long as the distribution itself is maintained.
 Linux distributions often release what is called as a snapshot, which is an ISO image containing updates at that particular day.